10 Effective ABA Behavior Management Strategies

 Implementing Token Economy Systems

 Token economies use tokens as a form of currency that can be exchanged for rewards.
-This strategy is grounded in the principles of Applied Behavior Analysis (ABA) and is highly effective in promoting positive behavior in educational settings.
+This strategy is grounded in the principles of ABA behavior management and is highly effective in promoting positive decorum in educational settings.
 Tokens can be tangible items like stickers, chips, or points recorded on a chart.
 The idea is to provide immediate reinforcement for desired behaviors, which can then be exchanged for a more substantial reward, thereby motivating students to repeat those behaviors.

 5 steps to implement a token economy: